 Medicare Advances: Certain of the home health and hospice companies the Company has acquired received advance payments from the Centers for Medicare & Medicaid Services ("CMS") in April 2020, pursuant to the expansion of the Accelerated Payments Program provided for in the CARES Act.
 These advances became repayable beginning one year from the date on which the accelerated advance was issued.
 The repayments occur via offsets by CMS to current payments otherwise due from Medicare at a rate of 25% for the first eleven months.
 After the eleven months end, payments will be recouped at a rate of 50% for another six months, after which any remaining balance will become due.
 Gross advances received by acquired companies in April 2020 totaled \$15.7 million.
-The Company began repaying the gross amount of the advances, via the offset mechanism described above, during the second quarter of 2021, and had repaid an aggregate amount of \$12.9 million of such advances as of April 2, 2022.
-Remaining unpaid advances as of April 2, 2022 and January 1, 2022 totaled \$2.8 million and \$3.5 million, respectively, and are recorded in other current liabilities on the accompanying interim unaudited consolidated balance sheets.
+The Company began repaying the gross amount of the advances, via the offset mechanism described above, during the second quarter of 2021, and had repaid all such advances as of July 2, 2022.
+Remaining unpaid advances as of January 1, 2022 totaled \$3.5 million, which is recorded in other current liabilities on the accompanying interim unaudited consolidated balance sheets.